 A: If you're losing a lot of egg white when you try to peel hard-boiled eggs, the problem is not related to the breed you have, so choose your favorite!

-So remember, if you want your eggs to peel more easily when hard boiled, use your oldest eggs for that purpose.
-What breed laid the eggs doesn't matter.
+So remember, if you want your eggs to peel more easily when hard-boiled, use your oldest eggs for that purpose.
+Which breed laid the eggs doesn't matter.